 Team USA earns first gold of Winter Olympics

-BEIJING (AP) — Lindsey Jacobellis captured America’s first gold medal of the Olympics on Wednesday, riding hard to the line in her snowboardcross final a full 16 years after a mistake cost her the title.
+BEIJING (AP) — Lindsey Jacobellis captured America’s first gold medal of the Olympics on Wednesday, February 9, riding hard to the line in her snowboardcross final.
+This comes a full 16 years after a mistake costed her the title.

-The 36-year-old racer was in her fifth Olympics and captured the first U.S. win of what has been an otherwise dismal Games for the U.S.

 This time, she rode hard all the way to the line, beating France’s Chloe Trespeuch, then covering her heart with her hands as she slowed.
 Canada’s Meryeta Odine won the bronze.